 2.1 Datasets/Image Acquisition/Data Acquisition

-The study area was wildfires that occurred throughout California between January 2009 to the present.
+The study area was wildfires that occurred throughout California from January 2009 to the present.
 We identified case studies by examining a comprehensive list of California wildfires that burned in excess of 300 acres and checking for the availability of UAVSAR data at the wildfire location.
-Once we identified case studies, pre and post UAVSAR scenes was obtained per case study from NASA’s UAVSAR website.
+Once we identified case studies, pre and post UAVSAR scenes were obtained per case study from NASA’s UAVSAR website.
 We downloaded orthorectified .grd files from the website, which consisted of gridded pixel values of the power backscattered to the UAVSAR antenna in linear power units, projected onto a Shuttle Radar Topography Mission digital elevation model (SRTM DEM) that is associated with the .grd file.
 The SAR dataset consisted of L-band horizontal-to-vertical (HV) cross-polarized products.
 The HV cross-polarized products, in which the sensor transmits radar wave signals by a horizontal antenna but are detected by a vertical antenna, were collected for this study since vegetation transforms the horizontally-polarized waves into vertically-polarized waves.
 Wildfires affect vegetative cover on the ground thus limiting the vertically-polarized radar backscatter since there is less volumetric scattering from burned vegetation.
 We also acquired Landsat 8 Operational Land Imager (OLI) and Landsat 5 Thematic Mapper (TM) scenes recorded before and after each fire occurrence date.

 2.2 Data Processing